thewatermethod/resume-resume-ooh-la-la/src/entries/work/2013-wash-safe.md

 end: 2016-02-01
 ---

--   Administrated several high traffic ecommerce websites built on the Magento platform
+-   Developed custom solutions and administrated several high traffic ecommerce websites built on the Magento platform
--   Developed custom solutions for the Magento platform
 -   Worked closely with a third party agency to manage the transition of legacy websites to a modern responsive design
 -   Created UX, UI and front-end content inclusive of copy, marketing, visuals, and other customer-facing elements
+-   Built internal business tools and applications using Laravel and WordPress
 -   Created and implemented new strategies for SEO/SMO
 -   Hard-coded responsive emails, landing pages, and other customer facing products
 -   Oversaw implementation of an automated inventory system, integrating with our CMS and accounting software